nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/KD_NARRATIVE.md

 >
 > She nods and quickly gets to business.
 >
 > "I need you to build a web page with Java on it that lists all of possible options that we offer to make custom jewelry.
 The user can choose any of the options, and a new code object should be created to represent their custom piece of jewelry.
-The customer can create as many jewelry items as she likes, and add them to a cart, and the Java code should be able to calculate the total cost."
+The customer can create as many jewelry items as she likes, add them to list of custom orders, and the Java code should be able to calculate the total cost."
 >
 > "You mean JavaScript, right?"
 >